 G. Formal annual evaluation by the Board

-The Board has evaluated its own performance and of individualdirectors.
-The details as required u/s 134(3) (p) of the Companies Act 2013 arementioned in the Annexure 2:Report on Corporate Governance.
+The Board has evaluated its own performance and of individual directors.
+The details asrequired u/s 134(3) (p) of the Companies Act 2013 are mentioned in the Annexure 2:Report on Corporate Governance.

-14. Transfer of shares to IEPF
+14. Transfer of shares and unclaimed dividend to IEPF

-As required under Section 124 of the Companies Act 2013 during the financial year2019-20 the Company transferred 12902 equity shares in respect of which dividend has not been claimed by the members for sevenconsecutive years or more to the InvestorEducation and Protection Fund Authority (IEPF).
+As required under Section 124 of the Companies Act 2013 during the financial year2019-20 the Company transferred 12902 equity shares in respect of which dividends havenot been claimed by the members for seven consecutive years or more to the InvestorEducation and Protection Fund Authority (IEPF).
 Details of shares transferred have beenuploaded on website of the Company.

 a) Independent auditors

 b) Internal auditors